ordogod/TheColor/README.md

 Freeing from dependencies of specific UI framework keeps ViewModels more stable and protected from changes in the future.
 Opting in for using Kotlin `Flow` instead of `State` from Jetpack Compose will save your ViewModels from changes if one day you decide to change a UI framework.

 Exposing platform-agnostic models from ViewModels enables latter to be used in UI implemented with any framework.

+### Valuable unit tests
+For me, unit tests are the must-have thing if you are serious about the work you're doing and the results you're trying to achieve.
+I have a list of rules when it comes to unit tests.
+This allows me to have only unit tests that are indeed valuable.

+I **only** write (or add new) unit tests if:
+ - a piece of code was caught containing a bug
+ - a piece of code may be executed in a multitude of ways and yield different results / produce various side-effects
+ - a piece of code is vital for the application
+ - a piece of code employs API that I'm not entirely sure how it works

+When writing a new unit test, I try to put it next to other tests that target the same feature of the component.
+Most of the times I have only one assertion in the test.
+I add verbose documentation for tests that have complex *given* or/and *when* parts.
+I keep most of mocked behaviour in the body of each test case.
+I rarely mock dependencies outside of the particular test.
+I almost never use visibility modifiers in unit test classes.

+See brilliant presentation on this topic: [Write awesome tests by Jeroen Mols](https://youtu.be/F8Gc8Nwf0yk?si=M6Z_-75ueUsn4iO_)